akshaykmr/oorja/docs/make-a-tab.md

 Over time more examples from existing tabs will be added alongside each prop or roomAPI, although after reading this you should be able to tackle how existing tabs work and make your own.

 #### Handling shared editing on structured data
 Since no data stored on the server for tabs (such as chat, or codePad etc.) you might be wondering how syncing of data works. oorja uses [yjs](http://y-js.org/) for this purpose with a custom connector.
 You might want to make use of it in your tabs.
+See code for Chat, quillpad, code pad to see how it's been used. tab idea: make a shared drawing area using canvas and yjs.

 #### Regarding messaging
-For properly recieving/sending messages you need to take care that the recepient remote tab is ready.
+For properly recieving/sending messages you need to take care that the recipient remote tab is ready.
 When initializing your tab iterate through `connectedUsers` and their `sessions`, get the list of their active tabs through `getActiveRemoteTabs(sessionId)` then *connect* them in your logic if they are ready.
 For tabs that get loaded later, listen for `roomActivities.REMOTE_TAB_READY` and *connect* accordingly.
 Also do not forget to call `tabReady` after the setup to indicate that your tab is now ready.

 For sending messages a licode data stream is used by each participant.
 However I found out later that it is not p2p and uses erizoController(a socket.io server) instead for delivering messages.
 So it is advisable to use it judiciously, in future an RTCDataChannel will be established between peers for streaming data transfer.